BC Jean: Alexander Jean

 Alexander Jean is a duo with BC Jean & Mark Ballas.
 They began performing as a pop rock duo in 2015.
 Their debut single was "Roses and Violets", which reached the Top 20 on Billboard's Hot 100 "Bubbling Under" chart.
 They had success with "Waiting for You" and were nominated to be Elvis Duran's Artist of the Month in November 2018.

 Personal life

 Jean currently lives in Los Angeles.
 Her grandparents, who were also music artists, were signed to RCA Records for more than 30 years.
 Her grandfather performed with Perry Como and both grandparents with Fred Waring.
 Since 2012, she has been in a relationship with Dancing with the Stars professional dancer Mark Ballas.
 They were engaged on November 25, 2015.
 Exactly a year later, on November 25, 2016, the couple married in Malibu, California.
+They welcomed a son on November 5, 2023.